IBM/BluePic/README.md

 ## Running the iOS app
 If you don't have the iOS project already open, go to the `BluePic-iOS` directory and open the BluePic workspace using `open BluePic.xcworkspace`.

-You can now build and run the iOS app using the Xcode capabilities you are used to!
+You can now build and run the iOS app in the simulator using the Xcode capabilities you are used to!

+### Running the iOS app on a device

+For IBM developers, refer to the process in our [wiki](https://github.com/IBM-Swift/BluePic/wiki/Code-Signing-Configuration-for-Internal-Developers).

+For developers wanting to run the iOS app on a device, the easiest thing will be to change the bundle ID for BluePic to something unique (if you haven't already).
+Afterwards, check the box for `Automatically manage signing` located under the `General` tab for the BluePic app target.
+Assuming you have the Apple Developer Program team role of Agent or Admin, a provisioning profile will be created for the BluePic app, allowing you to run on a device.

+Alternativly, you can use a wildcard App ID to run the app on your device.
+If already created, simply select it in the provisioning profile dropdown in the `Signing (Debug)` section.
+If not created, you can create one through the Apple Developer Portal.
+This [link](https://developer.apple.com/library/content/qa/qa1713/_index.html) should be helpful in providing more info about wildcard App IDs.

 ## Running the Kitura-based server locally
 You can build the BluePic-Server by going to the `BluePic-Server` directory of the cloned repository and running `make`.
 To start the Kitura-based server for the BluePic app on your local system, go to the `BluePic-Server` directory of the cloned repository and run `.build/debug/BluePicServer`.
 You should also update the `bluemix.plist` file in the Xcode project in order to have the iOS app connect to this local server.
 See the [Update configuration for iOS app](#7-update-configuration-for-ios-app) section for details.